-- Connection to high growth Industry/Employers. - A Comprehensive Talent Pipeline Infrastructure. - Integration with area Economic Development organizations. - Improved visibility of WCCNM programs. - Guidance Driven by Data and Economic Analysis. - Promote work and learn opportunities, and education for individuals that lead to a career path for self-sufficiency. - Partner with key community-based organization to reduce barriers to employment and promote career opportunities.
+- Connection to high growth Industry/Employers. - Review and consider adopting best practice, effective strategies and tactics from successes of other boards and workforce related initiatives. - Continue with quality improvements of the Central Regions Talent Pipeline Infrastructure. - Integration with area Economic Development organizations.

+- Improved visibility of WCCNM programs. - Guidance Driven by Data and Economic Analysis. - Promote work and learn opportunities, and education for individuals that lead to a career path for self-sufficiency. - Partner with key community-based organization to reduce barriers to employment and promote career opportunities.